abhimanyu003/envatotab/README.md

 There is a need to check important activities of an Envato author, therefore we are trying to make a chrome extension to bring feeds within the new tabs page.
 By that author wont need writing down the password everytime to check if there is anything new or share password with colleagues.

-envatotab will be chrome extension using these libraries:
+envatotab is a chrome extension built with these libraries:

   - Bootstrap
   - jQuery